PIH/mirebalais-smoke-tests/README.md

 Other versions of Chromedriver can be found [here](https://chromedriver.storage.googleapis.com/index.html).

-If you need to use a different version of Chrome driver, you can specify a different exectuable by using the CHROME_DRIVER_EXECUTABLE environmental variable (or see SmokeTestProperties).
+If you need to use a different version of Chrome driver, you can specify a different exectuable by using the CHROME_DRIVER_EXECUTABLE environment variable (or see SmokeTestProperties).

 ## Config